Hannibal - Barcelona to Rome

 Watch our latest video to get a taste of the Hannibal Expedition and please get in touch for more information.

 The Hannibal Expedition is divided into 2 distinct stages and you can choose to do either of them or both.
 For those of you wishing to do them both we call it the ‘Epic’.

-We work around the changeover days being on a Saturday and each stage has 2 potential rest days (optional riding available for those who simply can't get enough!)
+At the end of every week we offer a 'rest' day.
+The official change over day is at the end of the first stage.
 On the rest and changeover days we try to stay in interesting towns which have all the practical facilities available (laundromat, atms etc).
 This doesn’t mean that you cannot take a rest any other day!
 The van is always available.

 Hannibal Bike Tour Highlights

 The Itinerary for the Hannibal Expedition is split into 2 stages.
 Riders may participate in either or both of the stages.
 If you'd like to take on the entire Hannibal challenge choose the Epic!

 Stage 1 - Barcelona to Alba